MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-apis-app73.md

 ---
 # required metadata

-title: Electronic reporting framework API changes for Application release 7.3
+title: Electronic reporting framework API changes for Application update 7.3
-description: This topic describes how the API of the Electronic reporting (ER) framework has been changed in the Dynamics 365 for Finance and Operations, Enterprise edition Application release 7.3.
+description: This topic describes how the API of the Electronic reporting (ER) framework has been changed in the Dynamics 365 for Finance and Operations, Enterprise edition Application update 7.3.
 author: NickSelin
 manager: AnnBe
 ms.date: 11/28/2017